Skip to content

 Masking description

-1200 healthy participants will be randomized to an immunization schedule cohort if eligibility is confirmed by the investigator(s) at 42 to 49 days of age.
-The investigators and parent/legal guardian will both know which immunization schedule cohort their infant has been assigned to.
-Infants will be randomized within each immunization schedule category to a group assignment to either receive the R21/MM or placebo; neither the blinded study staff nor the parent/legal guardian will know whether the infant will receive the R21/MM or placebo.
+964 participants will be randomized to an immunization schedule cohort if eligibility is confirmed by the investigator(s) at 42 to 49 days of age.
+Both the investigators and parent/legal guardian will know which cohort their infant has been assigned to.
+In Part A of the study, infants were randomized within each immunization schedule category to receive R21/MM or placebo; neither the blinded study staff nor the parent/legal guardian knew whether the infant would receive R21/MM or placebo.
+After the broad introduction of R21/MM for infants from 5 months of age, participants randomized to receive placebo were withdrawn from the study and referred to start R21/MM vaccinations as part of the routine EPI schedule.
+In Part B, only infants randomized to the 6-10-14 week immunization schedule will be further randomized to receive R21/MM or placebo for the primary 3 doses; neither the blinded study staff nor the parent/legal guardian will know whether the infant will receive R21/MM or placebo.

 Eligibility